 Here carbon dioxide laser is used to form holes in the heart’s muscles that improve heart muscle and the heart’s electrical system.
 This is mostly done in the left ventricle.
 If coronary bypass or angioplasty does not work, then doctors opt for this procedure.

 Her doctors put a small stent in the blood vessels to regulate blood flow in case of coronary artery disease and attack.
 The Catheter and balloon are inserted from the stent to remove the clogged blood.

-If you survived sudden cardiac arrest, everything has to be modified from the diet to the initial habits to avoid the risk of sudden cardiac arrest.
+If you survive sudden cardiac arrest, everything has to be modified from the diet to the initial habits to avoid the risk of sudden cardiac arrest.
 And that too, according to your physicians.

-To avoid the chances of death, patients with structural heart diseases should evade getting too much stress, and they should maintain their medications accurately.
-And people who have a family history of heart diseases should get a proper check-up at least once a year.
+To avoid the chances of death, patients with structural heart disease should avoid getting too much stress, and they should maintain their medications accurately.
+People who have a family history of heart disease should get a proper check-up at least once a year.
 The foremost path is to take care of one’s physical and mental health.